IRS Penalty Notice CP15 – What It Means and How to Respond

 Common Reasons for Receiving CP15

-Some CP15 penalties are automatic, while others are assessed after an IRS review or correspondence audit.
+Some CP15 penalties are automatic, while others are assessed after an IRS review or responding after an IRS audit assessment.

 Step 1: Understand What You’re Being Penalized For